 The implication here is that the Senate will jam the House by coming up with a plan that can pass and sending it over at the last minute before going on vacation.
 But there’s no real argument on the quantity of cuts, only the quality of them.
 Sure, Reid had some harsh words for Republican proposals to slash financial aid for college and the COPS program.
 And he substituted with things like eliminating tax breaks for companies that ship jobs overseas and subsidies to Big Oil.
 But ultimately, his message was that everyone agrees on budget cuts, it’s just a matter of where.

 If anything, Schumer was more direct on this point.
-“We’re willing to negotiate with House republicans on common sense cuts to reduce the deficit,” he said, “but House Republicans are too bust negotiating with each other!”
+“We’re willing to negotiate with House Republicans on common-sense cuts to reduce the deficit,” he said, “but House Republicans are too busy negotiating with each other!”
 He said that the infighting threatens a government shutdown.
-“We have to come together on an agreement or we won’t get any cuts at all!”
+“We have to come together on an agreement or we won’t get any cuts at all!” [cont’d.]

 The ship has sailed, then, on cuts, perhaps major cuts.
 In fact, Schumer said the Democratic Senate caucus was “united that we have to make serious cuts,” calling up the “cut and invest” language familiar from the DLC era in the 1990s.
 And Schumer further acknowledged that both sides won’t get everything they want.
 In other words, some of the cuts you saw Republicans make will take effect.
 Schumer also didn’t foreclose on the option of $58 billion in cuts.
 “It’s not that number, it’s what they’ll have to cut to meet that number.”